 Group performance for each executive, other than our Chief Executive Officer, consists of corporate performance and division/function performance, with each component equally weighted at 50%.
-Division/function performance metrics include, among other things, metrics for direct expenses incurred by the division or function for which an NEO is responsible.
+Division/function performance metrics may also include, among other things, metrics for direct expenses incurred by the division or function for which an NEO is responsible.
 Our Chief Executive Officer's group performance is measured solely using corporate performance since our Chief Executive Officer has overall responsibility for our Company.
 A component of performance must be achieved at the minimum level of performance before it is taken into account in calculating an executive's bonus amount.
-Achieving the minimum level of performance for a particular component (other than direct expenses) results in 50% attainment while achieving the maximum level of performance results in 150% attainment for such component, with performance between these levels resulting in an attainment while achieving the maximum level of performance will result in 120% attainment for such component, with performance between these levels resulting in attainment percentages based on linear interpolation.
+Achieving the minimum level of performance for a particular component (other than direct expenses) results in 50% attainment while achieving the maximum level of performance results in 150% attainment for such component, with performance between these levels resulting in an attainment percentage based on linear interpolation.
+For direct expense performance targets only, achieving the minimum level of performance will result in 80% attainment while achieving the maximum level of performance will result in 120% attainment for such component, with performance between these levels resulting in attainment percentages based on linear interpolation.

-The corporate goals for Fiscal Year 2011 were revenue growth as compared to Fiscal Year 2010 and non-GAAP income from operations, and each carried an equal weighting of 50% of corporate performance.
-The target for revenue growth for Fiscal Year 2011 was 10.0%, as compared to Fiscal Year 2010 and the target for non-GAAP income from operations was \$649.8 million.
+The corporate goals for Fiscal Year 2012 were revenue growth as compared to Fiscal Year 2011 and non-GAAP income from operations, and each carried an equal weighting of 50% of corporate performance.
+The target for revenue growth for Fiscal Year 2012 was 9.4%, as compared to Fiscal Year 2011 and the target for non-GAAP income from operations was \$792 million.
 The goals were set by the Compensation Committee, with input from management and were designed to be difficult to attain and to require substantial effort by management to achieve.
-In December 2011, the Compensation Committee determined that we achieved Fiscal Year 2011 revenue growth of 11.6%, which was greater than the target level of performance for 100% achievement specified in the plan, resulting in 116% attainment of this goal.
-The Compensation Committee also determined that we achieved non-GAAP income from operations for Fiscal Year 2011 of \$704 million, which was greater than the target level of performance for 100% achievement specified in the plan, resulting in an attainment of this goal at 142%.
+In December 2012, the Compensation Committee determined that we achieved Fiscal Year 2012 revenue growth of 1.2%, which was less than the minimum level of performance for achievement specified in the plan, resulting in 0% attainment of this goal.
+The Compensation Committee also determined that we achieved non-GAAP income from operations for Fiscal Year 2012 of \$719 million, which was less than the minimum level of performance for achievement specified in the plan, resulting in an attainment of this goal at 0%.

-Non-GAAP income from operations of \$704 million for Fiscal Year 2011 is calculated from our consolidated audited financial statements in our 2011 Form 10-K by adding to our \$584 million GAAP operating income \$78 million related to the amortization of acquisition-related intangibles (\$56 million reported as amortization of intangible assets as part of cost of products sold and \$22 million reported in amortization of intangible assets as part of operating expenses), \$38 million related to share-based compensation expense (\$4 million reported as part of cost of products sold and \$34 million reported as part of operating expenses), and \$4 million related to restructuring charges (of which the entire amount related to operating expenses).
+Non-GAAP income from operations of \$719 million for Fiscal Year 2012 is calculated from our consolidated audited financial statements in our 2012 Form 10-K by adding to our \$582 million GAAP income from operations \$77 million related to the amortization of acquisition-related intangibles (\$56 million reported as amortization of intangible assets as part of cost of products sold and \$21 million reported in amortization of intangible assets as part of operating expenses), \$53 million related to share-based compensation expense (\$6 million reported as part of cost of products sold and \$47 million reported as part of operating expenses), and \$7 million related to restructuring charges (\$2 million reported as part of cost of products sold and \$5 million reported as part of operating expenses).